GT Writing Task 1 (Letter Writing) Sample # 9

 - describe your plans for the party

-- invite your neighbour to come
+- invite your neighbour to come to the party

 Write at least 150 words.